CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1972 - The Whitney Road Public Housing Project, aka Pines of Perinton, 1 Locust Lane, Fairport NY.
 560 units.

 1973 - The Elia-Basch House, aka the Peter J. Basch House, 17 Wildwood Road, Califon NJ.
 The project architect was Timothy Daniel Wood, who furnished the construction photo.
 Mr. Elia is standing by the house, which eventually included a pipe organ as Basch was a well-known organist.
 Featured in Architectural Record, July 1974.
 Sold in 1983 to Stas and Sharon M. Dec.
 The house is almost unrecognizable as a Gwathmey creation due to several unfortunate modifications, color aerial photo.
-Transferred in 2013 to Sharon M. Cummings-Dec.
+Transferred in 2013 to Sharon M. Cummings-Dec, still owner as of 2024..

 1973 - The Maurice and Marilyn Cohn Residence, 54 Sandpiper Lane, Amagansett NY.
 Commissioned in 1972.
 Project architects, Timothy Wood and Marvin Mitchell.
 An oceanfront dune site with a steep slope to the cul-de-sac access road.
 Won an AIANY Design Award in 1974.
 Deeded to Marilyn Cohn.
 Sold in 2013 to 54 Sandpiper Lane LLC, controlled by Kensico Properties.
 Bottom photo by David Franzen.